danfinlay/Bloccoli/README.md

 Building on my thoughts from [this post](https://github.com/flyswatter/Blockly-Brainstorming).

 Allows new modules full of javascript-compiling blocks to be added to its projects.
-Basic block importing is working, major remaining tasks:
+Basic block importing is working.
+Saving and sharing anonymous projects is working.
+Major remaining tasks:

 *  Always be adding interesting block modules.